Learn how to perform a Bumble search to find someone’s profile on the popular online dating app with our little-known tips.

 As dating apps and sites become popular, there are times when you may need to search for someone online.
 This might be to find an old match, someone you know who uses the site, or even catch a partner cheating!

 What is Bumble?

 Bumble is a dating app where women make the first move in messaging.
 Though any user can message first in LGBTQ relationships, for straight matches women have to message early (within a given amount of time).
 Should they not, hearts may be broken for the men who matched them through a right swipe and yet never received any direct communication.

-To look for someone on the app you will need to create an account.
+To look for someone on the app you will need to create an account since you can’t search for someone directly on the app.
 If you WANT the person, you’re looking for to see you and know they are looking for you in return and will swipe right for ‘interested,’ then post a photo that showcases your best and most recognizable self.
 If it is someone you haven’t seen in several years, make sure they would still recognize you by posting a photo that will have enough in common with how they last remembered you.